Sheepolution/how-to-love/book/chapter2.md

 SHEEP = 10
 sHeEp = 200
 ```
-are 3 different variables, with each their own value.
+are three different variables, with each their own value.

 You can do more than just summing up numbers.
 ```lua